-SDSU Extension Master Gardeners are required to report hours documenting their service in the online volunteer reporting system (VRS).
-SDSU Extension Master Gardeners may log into the VRS at: https://sdsuextensionmg.org.
+SDSU Extension Master Gardeners are required to report hours documenting their service in the online volunteer reporting system.
+Master Gardeners are provided with the login link to the online reporting system as new graduates.
+A link to the reporting system can be found on the SDSU Extension Master Gardener Program webpage.